 - Publications & Insights

-Barry Garven is a partner and the head of Tax in our Johannesburg office Tax Practice.
+Barry Garven is a partner and the co-head of Tax in our Johannesburg office Tax Practice.

 He specialises in corporate and international tax structuring, especially in the mergers and acquisitions area.
 Barry has also advised on some of the largest debt and group reorganisations in South Africa.
 Barry’s expertise extends to acquisition funding and other types of debt and equity funding.